 This drug is also called meth.
-It is an addictive stimulant which elicits a short period of euphoria and a longer lasting high.
-However, despite the 6 to 16 hour high it provides for its users, people tend to take more of the drug in order to maintain the high feeling.
+It is an addictive stimulant that elicits a short period of euphoria and a long-lasting high.
+However, despite the 6 to 16 hour high it provides for its users, they tend to take more of the drug in order to maintain the high feeling.
 Meth is a bitter white powder, pill, or crystal form.
 There are several different methods of using this drug: smoking or inhaling, injecting after mixing it with alcohol or water, snorting, and swallowing it in a pill form.

 The Impact of Methamphetamine Use

 The brain produces a chemical called dopamine.
 This chemical is responsible for the control of the brain’s pleasure and reward systems.
 Meth use increases the amount of dopamine the body produces.
 As a result, users feel a rush of euphoria or pleasure.
 Meth can also cause users to have a decreased appetite.
 As a person uses mass amounts of the drug, he or she may end up going several days without food or sleep.